jan-koupil/scrimba-advent-calendar-2020/readme.md

 The final one is again a frontend challenge.
 It was interesting for me to see, how other people write asynchronous functions and what their coding style is.

 ## An afterword
-To while writing this, I had to check other's solutions to some of the challenges, just to see if I hadn't missed some interesting solutions.
-I was surprised, how many of the solutions were wrong and passing only the one very test provided by Scrimba but failing e.g. on a longer input array.
+While writing this, I decided to check other's solutions to some of the challenges, just to see if I hadn't missed some interesting solutions.
+I was surprised, how many of the solutions were wrong and passing only the one very test provided by Scrimba but failing e.g. on a longer or differently sorted input array.

 I really enjoyed the idea of the calendar, however a more thorough testing would definitely be benefitial if the event should repeat in future.